The Agony and Ecstasy of an Oboe Reed Maker

 “It seemed to play beautifully,” I remark.
 “What’s missing?”

 I’d asked Peter Lemberg if he had ever made what he considered a “perfect” reed—or if such a thing is even possible.
 “I’ve had some near-perfect ones,” he allowed, “but due to the nature of cane, they don’t stay perfect for long.”
-To prove his point, Lemberg shared this anecdote: When John de Lancie—the famous 1st oboe of the Philadelphia Orchestra for many years (and father of the beloved Star Trek actor who plays “Q”)—was once asked, “How long does a reed last?” here was his answer: “Forever; as long as I don’t play on it.”
+To prove his point, Lemberg shared this anecdote: John de Lancie—for many years the famous first oboe of the Philadelphia Orchestra—was once asked, “How long does a reed last?”
+His answer?
+“Forever… as long as I don’t play on it.”

 When I next visit Josh Kornbluth, he is carving the blanks he’d shown me a few days earlier.
 He’s happy to talk, but I’m forewarned: It’s best I don’t watch.
 It would be like leaning over the shoulder of a pool player trying to set up the perfect shot.
 I stand a few feet back, slyly peeking.
 Josh continues to crow, clip, crow, clip, scrape, shave, scrape, scrape, punctuated by an occasional expletive, and finally looks up.
 He fixes me with the anguished gaze I’ve seen him cast many times from the stage.
 “Welcome, Jeff, to my world of pain.”